jmcanterafonseca-iota/zebra-iota-edge-sdk_deprecated/README.md

 npm run android
 ```

 Afterwards the Web application code will be compiled and generated.
 Then, ff your Android Studio is present and configured on your local machine automatically a new project with the application will be open.
 You can then compile and run your Android application.

-If you want to run the applications as local Web application you just need to:
+If you want to run the applications as local Web application, for instance the Verifier Application, you just need to:

 ```console
 cd verifier-mobile-app